rodrigojmr/pixiv-to-twitter-sauce/README.md

 This Chrome extensions allows you to quickly find if an artist has also posted their artwork on Twitter, and opens those tweets in a new tab.
 You can then easily like or retweet them!

+#### Limitations

+As this extension uses on SauceNAO's search, and SauceNAO is in turn dependant on users uploading and tagging sources on Booru sites, it is likely it will not find a source on new artwork that has not been posted on Booru with the source being Twitter.
+This is just an easy shortcut that might save time in most cases.

 ## Setup

 This extension uses SauceNAO to discover if there's an existing tweet with the first image of a pixiv post.
 Due to limitations on SaucenNAO's free API (6 per 30s and 200 every 24h), I cannot reuse my key in case more people use this extension, and so you must set up your own SauceNAO key.